table of contents

 - Genetics: It’s believed that several genes contribute to PCOS.
-A family history of this syndrome increases your chances for developing it (Leon, 2021).
+A family history of this syndrome increases the chance of developing it.

-- Inflammation: Excess inflammation is associated with both insulin resistance and excess androgen hormone levels (Gonzalez, 2012).
+- Inflammation: Excess inflammation is associated with both insulin resistance and elevated androgen hormone levels.

 - Weight gain: People with PCOS are more likely to carry excess fat in their abdomen, and trouble maintaining a healthy weight is common.
-Obesity is associated with higher male hormone levels and insulin resistance (Puttabyatappa, 2018).
+Obesity is associated with higher testosterone levels and insulin resistance.

-- Insulin resistance: High insulin levels and insulin resistance affect about 65–70% of people with PCOS.
-It’s believed that high insulin levels are related to the excess levels of androgen hormones (Puttabyatappa, 2018).
+- Insulin resistance: High insulin levels and insulin resistance, the basic mechanism underlying type 2 diabetes, affect about 65–70% of people with PCOS.
+It’s believed that high insulin levels are related to excessive levels of androgen hormones.

 Effects and complications of PCOS

-PCOS is known to increase your chances for several conditions because of its effects on hormones, inflammation, and health.
-Potential complications of PCOS include (Leon, 2021):
+PCOS is known to increase the risk for several conditions.
+Potential complications of PCOS include:

-- Metabolic syndrome (a group of conditions that increase your chances for heart disease or stroke)
+- Metabolic syndrome (a group of conditions that increase your chances of developing heart disease and stroke)